pdphilip/elasticlens/README.md

 ## Step 6: Define your `Index Model`'s `migrationMap()`

-Elasticsearch will automatically index new fields that it finds, however, it will guess and may not index them how you need them.
+Elasticsearch automatically indexes new fields it encounters, but it might not always index them in the way you need.
+To ensure the index is structured correctly, you can define a migrationMap() in your Index Model.

-Since the `Index Model` uses the [Laravel-Elasticsearch](https://github.com/pdphilip/laravel-elasticsearch) package, you can use the `IndexBlueprint` to build your desired `migrationMap()`
+Since the `Index Model` utilizes the [Laravel-Elasticsearch](https://github.com/pdphilip/laravel-elasticsearch) package, you can use `IndexBlueprint` to customize your `migrationMap()`

 ```php
 use PDPhilip\Elasticsearch\Schema\IndexBlueprint;